lucianolacurcia/chrome-history-analyzer/README.md

-# Send your chrome's browsing history data to elasticsearch for analizing it!
+# Send your chrome's browsing history data to elasticsearch for analyzing it!

 This project was created for understanding how logstash, elasticsearch and kibana works, for sure MS Excel is more than enought for analizing and storing browsing data.